kush95300/Wordpress-Mysql-over-Kubernetes-role/README.md

-# Kubernetes Multi-node Cluster Setup Role
+# Wordpress Mysql Over Kubernetes Setup Role

 Hi Guys
 </br>
-I have created this repository to setup kubernetes cluster over aws in a few minutes.
+I have created this repository to setup wordpress-mysql setup over  kubernetes multi-node cluster cluster over aws in a few minutes.
 So, use this role.
 This is created for educational and learning purpose.
 You can find roles at ansible-galaxy also.

 # Quick Reference
 ##### Maintained by: Kaushal Soni